MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_format.rst

 Multi file Plugin
 -----------------

-Multi file plugin is the collective name for the following two plugin format, `zipped plugin <#zipped-plugin>`__ and `directory plugin <#directory-plugin>`__
+Multi file plugin is the collective name for the following two plugin format, `packed plugin <#packed-plugin>`__ and `directory plugin <#directory-plugin>`__

 The biggest difference between multi file plugin and solo plugin is that, it can consist of multiple files, rather than being limited into 1 single ``.py`` file.
 Therefore, more features are supported in a multi file plugin which make it easier to create a general plugin

-Zipped Plugin
+Packed Plugin
 -------------

-Zipped plugin is a zip type compressed file with file extension name ``.mcdr``.
+Packed plugin is a zip type compressed file with file extension name ``.mcdr``.
 It's the recommended plugin format for distribution

-A minimum zipped plugin consists of the following files at its zip root
+A minimum packed plugin consists of the following files at its zip root

 * ``mcdreforged.plugin.json``, contains the metadata of the plugin
 * a valid python package with your plugin id

-Here's an example file tree of a minimum zipped plugin with plugin id ``my_plugin``:
+Here's an example file tree of a minimum packed plugin with plugin id ``my_plugin``:

 ::